nextbreakpoint/freeimage4java/README.md

   sh run-image-java.sh

-The output will be produced in directory build and build/java
+The output will be produced in directory build.

 ## Build library for MacOS

-  Generate wrapper's code before compiling the library for MacOS.

 Download and install command line tools from Apple Developer Center.

-  We recommend using brew for installing required tools on MacOS.

-Install Swig version 3.0.8:

-	brew install swig

-  apt install swig
+  Generate wrapper's code before compiling library for MacOS.

 Execute build script: